-Gillian Gloyer will show that the cultural heritage of the three former principalities of Transylvania, Moldavia and Wallachia that make up the modem state of Romania is composed of elements derived from numerous outside influences.
+Dr O’Reilley will show that this cultural heritage in the two former principalities of Transylvania and Moldavia which are the focus of this journey and the third Wallachia (in the south) that make up much of the modem state of Romania is composed of elements derived from numerous outside influences.
 Over the course of its turbulent history, Romania has been subjected to the cultural influences of the ancient Greeks and Romans, Slav, Bulgarian and Hungarian invaders, Byzantium, from German settlers, from the Ottoman Turks and from the Habsburg empire.
-All these have blended with one another and with the ancient indigenous civilization of the Geto-Dacians to give Romania one of the richest and most varied cultures in Europe with wonderful art and architecture.
+All these have blended with one another and with the ancient indigenous civilization of the Geto-Dacians to give Romania one of the richest and most varied cultures in Europe with its wonderful art and architecture.

 The journey begins in Bucovina in Moldavia, in the northeast of the country; a continuation of the Ukrainian steppe which lies between the Carpathians and the Black Sea.
 Moldavia is traditionally the most hospitable region of Romania and home to some of the most important of the magnificent Moldavian painted churches.
 These churches, which are generally associated with monastic foundations are situated in surroundings of outstanding natural beauty and constitute one of Romania's most original contributions to a European artistic heritage.